doehm/alone/README.md

 Dataset features:

+- `version`: The version country code (currently only US but getting preppred or other versions)
 - `season`: The season number
+- `id`: Survivalist unique ID
 - `name`: Name of the survivalist
 - `age`: Age of survivalist
 - `gender`: Gender